jafudi/flexpair-website/index.md

   <dd>flexibly scalable and reproducible shared desktop and communication infrastrucure, privacy-friendly and multi-cloud enabled</dd>
 </dl>

 Take a free look at our [demo environment here](http://demo.flexpair.com){:target="_blank"}.
-Or learn a bit more about the technical features below.
+Or learn a bit more about our values and the technical features of our product below.

 ![](architecture.png)

+# Mission Statement

+To enable effective and inclusive remote work that contributes to
+1. a fair distribution of intellectual property
+2. a significant reduction in global CO2 emissions

 With our novel Flexpair solution, you will have
 - the feeling of shoulder-to-shoulder pair programming, even when working remotely